Meteor-Community-Packages/meteor-autoform/api.md

     * __onSubmit__ *{Function}*

     A function that does whatever should happen upon submission of this form type.
 When this function is called, `this` contains useful information about the form.
 At a minimum, you probably want to call `this.event.preventDefault()` to prevent the browser from submitting the form.
 Your submission logic may want to rely on additional custom form attributes, which will be available in `this.formAttributes`.
 If you do any additional validation and it fails, you should call `this.failedValidation()`.
 When your logic is done, you should call `this.result(error, result)`.
 If you want to end the submission process without providing a result, call `this.endSubmission()`.
-If you don't call `this.result()` or `this.endSubmission()`, `endSubmit` hooks won't be called, so for example the submit button might remain disabled. `onError` hooks will be called only if you pass an error to `this.result()`. `onSuccess` hooks will be called only if you do not pass an error to `this.result()`.
+If you don"t call `this.result()` or `this.endSubmission()`, `endSubmit` hooks won"t be called, so for example the submit button might remain disabled. `onError` hooks will be called only if you pass an error to `this.result()`. `onSuccess` hooks will be called only if you do not pass an error to `this.result()`.

     * __shouldPrevalidate__ *{Function}*  (Optional)